CMPE131Group4Sp23/GroceryStore/README.md

 All of the files should be in your project folder now.

-Open up a terminal window within VSCode, and paste in "npm install express, bcrypt, passport, express-flash, express-session, dotenv, mysql, cookie-parser"
+Open up a terminal window within VSCode, and paste in "npm install express, bcrypt, passport, express-flash, express-session, dotenv, mysql, cookie-parser, email-validator"

 Type "npm run devStart" to start the local server